mimvoid/neocities-site/src/content/worlds/aegis-of-death/everett/index.md

 | Cause of Death | **████████ ███████**             |
 {.headless}

-## Ability
+### Ability

 **Name**: Refraction

 **Description**

-Subject can transfer wounds to the last entity with which they had physical contact.
+Everett can transfer wounds to the last entity with which they had physical contact.
 Such entities have only found to be humans, shadows, and parasites.

 Activation can be triggered manually or automatically after death.